RAKWireless/wisblock-node-red/other/ads1115/ads1115-read/README.md

 ## 1.Introduction

-the **ADC**(Analog to Digital Converter)  chip on **RAK7391** board is **ADS1115**. this flow explains how to read 4 input channels of ads1115 with **node-red-contrib-ads1x15_i2c** when using a RAK7391 board.
+The **ADC**(Analog to Digital Converter)  chip on **RAK7391** board is **ADS1115**. this flow explains how to read 4 input channels of ads1115 with **node-red-contrib-ads1x15_i2c** when using a RAK7391 board.

-### 1.1.ADS1115
+### 1.1.
+ADS1115

 ADS1115 is  a high recision16-bit ADC with 4 channels.  it have a programmable gain from 2/3x to 16x so you can amplify small signals and read them with higher precision.
 Refer to datasheet for more information : [ADS1115 datasheet](https://cdn-shop.adafruit.com/datasheets/ads1115.pdf).

-### 1.2.node-red-contrib-ads1x15_i2c
+### 1.2. node-red-contrib-ads1x15_i2c

 node-red-contrib-ads1x15_i2c is a node-red module provide access to a ADS1x15 I2C analog to digital converter, to get a voltage or difference of voltage from a ADS1115 or ADS1015.
-More information is available at: [node-red-contrib-ads1x15_i2c]([node-red-contrib-ads1x15_i2c (node) - Node-RED (nodered.org)](https://flows.nodered.org/node/node-red-contrib-ads1x15_i2c))
+More information is available at: [node-red-contrib-ads1x15_i2c](https://flows.nodered.org/node/node-red-contrib-ads1x15_i2c)

-## 2 Preparation
+## 2.Preparation

 ### 2.1. access setup

 ADS1115 use an I2C communication protocol to read analog values, in order to ensure this flow works well in your node-red runtime, the node-red user should have access to i2c bus(`/dev/i2c-1` by default) on your host.

-no additional settings are required when you run node-red on your host directly. if running node-red using docker, you need to mount `/dev/i2c-1` device to the node-red container and add node-red user to the i2c group on your host.
+No additional settings are required when you run node-red on your host directly. if running node-red using docker, you need to mount `/dev/i2c-1` device to the node-red container and add node-red user to the i2c group on your host.

 #### Running under Docker Command Line

-to run in Docker in its simplest form just run:
+To run in Docker in its simplest form just run:

 `docker run -it -p 1880:1880 -v node_red_data:/data --device /dev/i2c-1:/dev/i2c-1 --name node-red:998 nodered/node-red`

-the `--device` can mount device to container, and `--name` can add an user with specified group.
+The `--device` can mount device to container, and `--name` can add an user with specified group.

-before add node-red user to the local i2c group, you need to get the group number via running command below on your host:
+Before add node-red user to the local i2c group, you need to get the group number via running command below on your host:

-cat /etc/group | grep i2c | awk -F: '{print $3}'
+`cat /etc/group | grep i2c | awk -F: '{print $3}'`

 #### Running under Docker Portainer

-if you try to run a node-red container with Docker Portainer, you also need to do some configuration similar in the `Advanced container settings`.
+If you try to run a node-red container with Docker Portainer, you also need to do some configuration similar in the `Advanced container settings`.

 <img src="assets/dev_mount.png" alt="dev_mount" style="zoom: 50%;" />